alexmacarthur/to-ubbi-dubbi/README.md

 ## Feedback
 Like this tool?
 Star it & [tweet me](https://www.twitter.com/amacarthur)!

-Hate this tool with a righteous, insatiable passion?
+Hate this tool with a burning, insatiable passion?
 Just [tweet me](https://www.twitter.com/amacarthur).